 - In my Space course, I have had good success introducing isomorphisms to students, but not fields.
 "Kinds of Numbers" works well in Algebra 2, as an introduction to complex numbers.

 Finally, you may be able to find a use for my approach to solving and enjoying Rubik's cube, which I compiled from various sources many years ago.
-Alas, I don't remember where I got all those ideas.
+Alas, I don't remember where I got those ideas.